We make our chocolate from 2 basic certified organic ingredients:

 We use original methods of Mayan cultures combined with convenience of modern custom crafted equipment.

 We source our cacao from a small farm in Belize.
-Here is a peak at Lucino Show and his son on their family farm.
+Here is a peek at Lucino Show and his son on their family farm.

 After slowly roasting cacao beans at a low temperature, they are cracked using our custom-built “winnower”.